foxfixfax/PyCCE/docs/source/theory.rst

 Theoretical Background
 ===========================

+This document contains a brief list of the coupling parameters between the central and bath spins in **PyCCE**, the description of the qubit dephasing, and the summary of the cluster correlation expansion (CCE) method.
+You can find more details in the references [#code]_ [#yang2008]_ [#onizhuk2021]_.

 Hamiltonian
 ----------------------------

-The **pyCCE** package allows to simulate the dynamics of the central spin interacting with the spin bath by the following Hamiltonian:
+The **PyCCE** package allows to simulate the dynamics of the central spin interacting with the spin bath by the following Hamiltonian:

 .. math::